lpmi-13/current-projects/README.md

 - play around with https://github.com/r9y9/wavenet_vocoder to see how much data is needed for a passable TTS model
 - possibly get single speaker samples from youtube
 - identify costs for running something in the cloud for a unique user

+## 70) Blog post about using TTS to automate micromaterials in a foundations ESL course
+- get audio
+- turn it into transcripts
+- use transcripts for force-alignment
+- get all the AWL (and also possibly new AWL words), as well as the context (entire sentence or window?)
+- get all the relative clauses
+- get all the -ed simple past tenses
+- get all the -s nouns and -s third person simple present verbs
+- include blending in audio materials

 ## 71) Investigate ability to automate creation of videos of an automated system creating programming micromaterials
 - eg, creating incomplete recursive functions